Waldenström macroglobulinemia: Treatment

 There is no single accepted treatment for Waldenström macroglobulinemia.
-There is marked variation in clinical outcome due to gaps in knowledge of the disease's molecular basis.
-Objective response rates are high (> 80%) but complete response rates are low (0–15%).
+There is marked variation in clinical outcomes due to gaps in knowledge of the disease's molecular basis.
+Objective response rates are high (> 80%), but complete response rates are low (0–15%).
 The medication ibrutinib targets the MYD88 L265P mutation induced activation of Bruton's tyrosine kinase.
 In a cohort study of previously treated patients, ibrutinib induced responses in 91% of patients, and at 2 years 69% of patients had no progression of disease and 95% were alive.
 Based on this study, the Food and Drug Administration approved ibrutinib for use in Waldenström macroglobulinemia in 2015.

 There are different treatment flowcharts: Treon and mSMART.

 Patients with Waldenström macroglobulinemia are at higher risk of developing second cancers than the general population, but it is not yet clear whether treatments are contributory.

 Watchful waiting

 In the absence of symptoms, many clinicians will recommend simply monitoring the patient; Waldenström himself stated "let well do" for such patients.
 These asymptomatic cases are now classified as two successively more pre-malignant phases, IgM monoclonal gammopathy of undetermined significance and smoldering Waldenström macroglobulinemia.
 But on occasion, the disease can be fatal, as it was to the French president Georges Pompidou, who died in office in 1974, six years after the discovery of his cancer.
 Mohammad Reza Shah Pahlavi, the Shah of Iran, also had Waldenström macroglobulinemia, which resulted in his ill-fated trip to the United States for therapy in 1979, leading to the Iran hostage crisis.